Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Abstract

 \section{Abstract}

-Image–Language Foundation Models (ILFM) have demonstrated remarkable success in image–text understanding/generation tasks, providing transferable multimodal representations that generalize across diverse downstream image-based tasks.
+Image-Language Foundation Models (ILFMs) have demonstrated remarkable success in vision-language understanding, providing transferable multimodal representations that generalize across diverse downstream image-based tasks.
 The advancement of video-text research has spurred growing interest in extending image-based models to the video domain.
-This paradigm, known as image-to-video transfer learning, succeeds in alleviating the substantial data and computational requirements associated with training video-language foundation models from scratch for video-text learning.
-This survey provides the first comprehensive review of this emerging field, which begins by summarizing the widely used ILFM and their capabilities.
-We then systematically classify existing image-to-video transfer learning strategies into two categories: frozen features and modified features, depending on whether the original representations from ILFM are preserved or undergo modifications.
-Building upon the task-specific nature of image-to-video transfer, this survey methodically elaborates these strategies and details their applications across a spectrum of video-text learning tasks, ranging from fine-grained (e.g., spatio-temporal video grounding) to coarse-grained (e.g., video question answering).
+This paradigm, termed as image-to-video transfer learning, effectively mitigates the substantial data and computational demands compared to training video-language models from scratch while achieves comparable or even stronger model performance.
+This survey provides the first comprehensive review of this emerging field, which begins by summarizing the widely used ILFMs and their capabilities.
+We then systematically classify existing image-to-video transfer learning techniques into two broad root categories (frozen features and adapted features), along with numerous fine-grained subcategories, based on the paradigm for transferring image understanding capability to video tasks.
+Building upon the task-specific nature of image-to-video transfer, this survey methodically elaborates these strategies and details their applications across a spectrum of video-text learning tasks, ranging from fine-grained settings (e.g., spatio-temporal video grounding) to coarse-grained ones (e.g., video question answering).
 We further present a detailed experimental analysis to investigate the efficacy of different image-to-video transfer learning paradigms on a range of downstream video understanding tasks.
 Finally, we identify prevailing challenges and highlight promising directions for future research.
 By offering a comprehensive and structured overview, this survey aims to establish a structured roadmap for advancing video-text learning based on existing ILFM, and to inspire future research directions in this rapidly evolving domain.
+Additional resources and updates are maintained at our real-time github repository: \url{https://github.com/YuriPreisdent/awesome-image-to-video-transfer}.